-For family, friends and other loved ones, the long-term effects of heroin are heartbreaking, gruesome, and hopeless.
+For family, friends and other loved ones, the long-term effects of heroin may feel heartbreaking, gruesome, and hopeless.
 According to statistics provided by the CDC:

 The country is currently in the grips of a major heroin and prescription opioid epidemic.
 In 2016, it was estimated that 64,000 Americans died of drug overdoses.
 Of those overdoses, roughly 1/3 were heroin-related.
 These deaths are being compounded with the presence of opioid painkillers such as fentanyl which are cut by dealers into heroin in order to increase profits.

-If you, family member or other loved one is struggling with a long-term heroin, you must understand the common signs and symptoms of heroin addiction.
+If you, family member or other loved one is struggling with a long-term heroin addiction, you must understand the common signs and symptoms of heroin addiction.
 If not addressed by experienced personnel at a reputable treatment facility, the long-term effects of heroin addiction can prove fatal.
 Do not wait!
-Call us toll-free today and find professional help today.
+Call us toll-free today and find professional help, we’re here for you.

-There isn’t much debate that addiction is the most obvious long-term effect of heroin use.
-When people use heroin for the first time, the euphoria and rush that is felt has been described as being “god-like”.
+There isn’t much debate that addiction is the clearest long-term effect of heroin use.
+When people use heroin for the first time, the euphoria and rush that is felt have been described as being “god-like”.
 After the initial hit, users will take heroin repeatedly in order to feel that same euphoric rush.
 However, each use of the drug produces less of a high.
 As a result, users take more of the drug to try and achieve the desired effect.

 In addition to addiction itself, there are other ominous signs and symptoms of long-term heroin abuse.

 A tell-tale sign of long-term heroin addiction is the presence of collapsed veins.
-For many heroin addicts, intravenous injection is the preferred method of administration of the drug.
-The most common injection point for heroin users is the arms.
-Repeated injections over a period of time causes veins to swell and eventually blood circulation will cease in and near the injection point.
+For many heroin addicts, intravenous injection is the preferred method to administer the drug.
+The most common injection point for heroin users is in their arms.
+Repeated injections over a period of time will cause veins to swell and eventually blood circulation will cease in and near the injection point.

 When users are no longer able to inject in a certain area, they will find other veins to administer heroin.
 These can include veins found in the thighs, upper arms, buttocks and even the neck.
 When other areas of the body are being used to inject heroin, it becomes harder for the user to conceal their addiction.